chabubakarshab/urlshort/README.md

 1. Find an Instagram image URL (must contain cdninstagram.com, fbcdn.net, or scontent)
 2. Go to `https://your-vercel-app.vercel.app/create`
 3. Enter the URL and click "Create Shortened URL"
-4. Share the shortened URL on Facebook
+4. Share the shortened URL

 ## Notes

 - This application only works with Instagram CDN URLs
 - The shortened URLs are stored in memory and will be lost when the server restarts (in a production environment, you would use a database)
-- The application includes random elements to make each post look unique to Facebook